 Consider Yoga.
 The research body on Yoga, as a physical exercise, rehabilitation tool or a stress management practice is growing.
-Harvard Medical School discusses how Yoga supports our mental health.
+Yoga supports our mental health.

 We offer a range of Yoga styles to suit different needs and preferences.
 We also offer meditation courses and classes.
 On your visit with your Exercise Physiologist or Physiotherapist, we can help you find the right yoga class for you.

 You may be able to receive EP services if you have an assessed clinical need (start by visiting your GP for a DVA referral to Exercise Physiology or Physiotherapy) and have either: